17 Extraordinary Journeys to School

 Most mornings you’ll see a group of schoolchildren waiting by the side of the river for their ride to school—a canoe.
 In this community in Sri Lanka, a boat is the only way to get to school.
 During the monsoon season when it often floods, the children are cut off from their school and instead try to learn at home.

-11. A shortcut through the local dump, Philippines
+11. A shortcut through the neighbourhood, Philippines

 12. A leisurely ride on the local fishing boat, Philippines